-In 2018, 51% and 46% of all blue ling caught in Subarea 2 were landed by Norway and Faroe Islands, respectively.
+In 2019, 85% and 13% of all blue ling caught in Subarea 2 were landed by Norway and Faroe Islands, respectively.
 Other countries participating in the fishery were France and the United Kingdom.
 The fishery for blue ling is demersal and 80% of the catches are taken in the gillnet fishery, 15% in the trawl fishery, and 5% in the longline fishery.
 Direct fishing for blue ling in the Norwegian Sea is prohibited.
-A 10% admixture of blue ling as bycatch is allowed.
+A 10% admixture of blue ling as bycatch is allowed by Norwegian regulations.